Drug addiction happens for a multitude of reasons, and no two people will experience addiction in the same way.

 Fortunately, employee protections from the U.S. Department of Labor and other agencies offer legal remedies to employees who suffer abuse in the workplace.
 But these measures do little in terms of addressing the psychological damage workplace bullies might inflict.

-Many people work stressful jobs which themselves can become major risks of substance abuse.
-But an employee who suffers prolonged bullying in the workplace has a higher chance of engaging in substance abuse to cope.
+Many people work stressful jobs which themselves can pose major risks of substance abuse.
+But an employee who suffers prolonged bullying in the workplace has a higher chance of engaging in substance abuse to cope with that mistreatment.

-Bullying in the workplace can not only lead to the victim developing a substance abuse issue but also entail professional repercussions.
+Bullying in the workplace can not only lead to the victim developing a substance abuse issue, but it can also entail professional repercussions.

-An otherwise stellar employee facing bullying at work could have trouble maintaining productivity, and low enthusiasm for showing up to work will invariably lead to professional difficulties later in his or her career.
+An otherwise stellar employee facing bullying at work could have trouble maintaining productivity, and low enthusiasm for showing up to work will invariably lead to professional difficulties in one’s career.